Research at Ulster University

 Applications will be considered on the basis of candidates’ qualifications, skills, experience and research interests.

 Applicants should discuss their applications with project supervisors prior to submission.
 Contact details are provided within the individual project descriptions.

 You do not need to make a separate application for a scholarship.
-However, please indicate on your application for admission that you do wish to be considered for a fully funded scholarship.
+However, please indicate on your application for admission that you are not a self-funded/private sponsor research applicant.

-You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable accommodation can be arranged.
+You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable arrangements can be made.

 Applications for admission on a self-funded or externally funded basis, both part-time and full-time are also welcome at any time throughout the year.

 Please contact the Ulster Doctoral College if you have any queries about PhD study at: email@example.com